Seasonal lawn care plan: Get lush grass all year round

 Although mowing is not recommended until early April, if you decide to, you will want to lower your lawn mower by a notch or two from its summer high position.

-The final step of our seasonal lawn care plan for winter is to clear away tools and roll up hoses.
+The final step in our winter seasonal lawn care plan is to clear away tools and roll up hoses.
 And of course put them in a logical and tidy place, ready for next year.

 Don’t have a mower?
 Here are the Best Lawn Mowers under £100

 If spring does come!
-Then it is time to reorganise your shed.
+Then the first thing on your seasonal lawn care plan is to tidy your shed.
 The end of March is the perfect time to start rearranging the shed.

 It’s worth bringing your gardening tools and mower to the front for easy access over the coming months.
 Not only will this enable you to easily find tools, but a tidy shed is good for the mind!